Interactive Data Portal

 How might we create an interactive portal to help students reach the learning goal of developing original arguments through visualizing historical data?

-User Research 01: Methodology
+User Research

-visualizing data to supplement teaching outside the classroom
+- Visualizing data to supplement teaching outside the classroom

-assisting students to learn data and build their own narrative
+- Assisting students to learn data and build their own narrative

-Data Research 01: Methodology
+Data Research

-Data Research 03: Functional Features
+Functional Features

-We chose Plotly as our data visualization tool.
-It is a powerful library that enables many customizable functions, shown as below.
-Based on our previous research on the potentials and limitations, we chose a list of universal functions to employ in all the graphs in our portal in order to increase the functionality.
+We selected a list of universal functions to employ in all the graphs in our portal in order to increase the functionality and interactivity.

-Competitor research
+Competitor Research

 Competitor Analysis

-After knowing the user and the data, the team jumped into a quick competitor analysis process where we looked into similar projects from other university.
+After knowing the user and the data, the team jumped into a quick competitor analysis process where we looked into similar projects from other universities.
 We summarized the style, content, user flow in these websites, and helped ourselves to better imagine what our project could look like.

 Reference 01: MIT